SBA Loans in 2019: What Sellers and Buyers Need to Know

 SBA interest rates and payment terms are one of the reasons they are so desirable.
 Depending on the type of loan, you will have between 7 and 25 years to pay it back, much more time than you would have gotten from a traditional bank business loan.

 Interest rates depend on how much you borrow and for how long.
-A note here: your interest rate is actually different than your APR.
-The annual percentage rate (APR) includes all loan fees in addition to the interest rate, so it gives you a much brighter picture of what you will actually pay to borrow the money.
+A note here: your interest rate is different than your APR.
+The annual percentage rate (APR) includes all loan fees in addition to the interest rate, so it gives you a much brighter picture of what you will pay to borrow the money.
 Your rate will be dependent on the current prime rate, which right now means they vary between a little under 8% to just over 10%.

 For a business loan, these terms are excellent and well worth the application effort.